Table of Contents

 Fun fact: in 1840 when the monarchs changed Luxembourg thrown two parties, one in August and one in December because why not lol

-William III set the date to 17th of June, only to change it after a couple of years to 19th of February – two days after his actual birthday.
+William III set the date to the 17th of June, only to change it after a couple of years to 19th of February – two days after his actual birthday.
 And that is what I call master ninja planning.
 First, he celebrates himself, gets one day of a hangover rest and then party again!
 And I thought I’m a Party Girl!

 From 1890 monarchs celebrated it on their actual birthdays (how boring after the previous fun decades).
 In 1947, when the day was declared a national holiday, Luxembourgers got really scared and seriously concerned.
 The whole country deepened in the black mourning, as both reigning Charlotte and regent Jean were born in January.